goldsborough/Writer-Tutorial/Part-4/part-4.md

             table.insertColumns(cell.column(),1)

 First up, the `Table` class.
-This `QDialog` will allow the user to set initial configurations for the table he or she is about to insert.
+This `QDialog` will allow the user to set initial configurations for the table he or she is about to insert into the text.
 This includes the number of rows and columns, as well as cell spacing, the distance between individual cells (similar to `margin` in CSS), and cell padding, the distance between the outer edge of a cell and its inner text (comparable to `padding` in CSS).
 We visualize these settings with a few labels indicating what the user is configuring (e.g. "Rows:") and a `QSpinBox` each to input actual values for these parameters.
 Also, we create an "insert" button which the user presses to insert his or her table.
 We connect this `QPushButton`'s `clicked` signal to a slot function, `self.insert()`:

     # Rows
     rowsLabel = QtGui.QLabel("Rows: ",self)